Last updated on November 29th, 2020

-3 Best Budget Saltwater Spinning Reels Under $100
+3 Best Budget Saltwater Spinning Reels for Your Money

 Sure, there are other tackle that are important too, such as your rod but, as well-made is it can be, the fishing rod has far fewer components that can go wrong in the middle of fighting that catch of a lifetime.

 I’ve seen too many recreational anglers who think that any reel will do in any condition.
 To be more exact, I am referring to the absurd notion that the same spinning reel you use to catch largemouth at your favorite lake will also suffice when fishing saltwater.

-Generally speaking, a good saltwater spinning reel costs more than its freshwater counterpart because it has to be made from higher quality components and offer performance features that can stand up to the dings, sand, corrosive salt and, of course, bigger and badder fish you will encounter.
+Generally speaking, a good saltwater spinning reel costs more than its freshwater counterpart because it has to be made from higher quality components and offers performance features that can stand up to the dings, sand, corrosive salt and, of course, bigger and badder fish you will encounter.

 Though they are all unique in their own right, what they share in common is that they all offer unbelievable values given their low price, performance, quality of components and innovative features specifically designed to hold up to exacting saltwater elements.

-But unlike most of the other saltwater spinning reels on the market today, the models featured here can be had at a far lower cost – less than $100 for the majority of the models – while still providing top-notch performance and durability.
+But unlike most of the other saltwater spinning reels on the market today, the models featured here can be had at a far lower cost while still providing top-notch performance and durability.
 Let’s dig in.

 Features of a Good, Affordable Saltwater Spinning Reel